Who’s Got The Power?

 The losses have been shouldered by the state through subsidies, but the subsidies vary per region, and regions are largely ethnically homogenous.

-The crux of the issue here is that the segment of the population that is most-well off and uses the most electricity benefits the most from these subsidies, whereas those in the peripheries use less and consequently pay more.
+The crux of the issue here is that the segment of the population that is most well-off and uses the most electricity benefits the most from these subsidies, whereas those in the peripheries use less and consequently pay more.
 This discrepancy is representative of a system that props those at the top at the detriment of the rest of the population and the functioning of the state as a whole.
 And so, corruption and clientelism, which have lead to the exemptions of some regions and influential groups from the ‘power bill,’ can be partially blamed for EDL’s financial deficit.

 Militias, such as Amal and Hezbollah, have taken advantage of the vacuum in the neglected peripheries by providing resources such as electricity: they exchange services, such as electricity, for the support of the individuals they serve.
-Thus, by engaging in the kind of corruption that created this vacuum, politicians essentially invited the control of groups who exacerbate tensions that the power-sharing system was intended to subvert.
+Thus, by engaging in the kind of corruption that created this vacuum, politicians essentially invited the control of groups who exacerbate the very tensions that the power-sharing system was supposed to subvert.

-Further, these groups use informal channels in order to supply power: generators and illegal connections, and they tamper with electricity meters— and informal means of gathering energy has led to the waste of 40% of generated power.
+Further, these groups use informal channels in order to supply power: generators and illegal connections, and they tamper with electricity meters.
+And informal means of gathering energy has led to the waste of 40% of generated power.
 Thereby, not only do they contribute to the country’s divisions, but also they exacerbated the economic quagmire.

 More recently, a political showdown regarding Lebanon’s power-grid demonstrates the linkage between corruption, sectarianism, and clientelism that underpins the entirety of the issue.
 When a Turkish company sent Lebanon a floating power-plant last September, offering three months of free electricity, Amal accused the Christian Free Patriotic Movement of using this ship to delay the construction of a new power plant in the south.
 Meanwhile, critics stated that Amal’s opposition stemmed from concern that the ship would affect the profits that they generate from their “ties” to generator operators.